opendistro-for-elasticsearch/data-prepper/data-prepper-benchmarks/otel-trace-raw-benchmarks/README.md

 ## Running the tests via JAR

-To run the tests via JAR, you can build the benchmark jar using the gradle task "jmhJar".
+To run the tests via JAR, you can build the benchmark jar using the gradle task "shadowJar".
 This jar is an executable jar that runs the benchmark tests.
 Example command:

 ```